(Image Credit: Mainstreet Research)

 Despite seven candidates running to become the next party’s leader, Mainstreet Research said its poll shows it has become a two-horse race.

-However, 26.6 per cent of respondents said they are undecided and 38.9 per cent say they have no second choice, which Mainstreet Research said points to a polarized membership contest.
+However, it noted that almost 3 in 10 respondents (26.6 per cent) said they did not have a second choice and almost 4 in 10 (38.9 per cent) said they have no third choice candidate, which Mainstreet Research said points to a polarized membership contest.

 “With four weeks to go and candidates in full recruitment mode, this race does appear to be a close contest” said Quito Maggi, President and CEO of Mainstreet Research.